Winthrop Kellogg: Bottlenose dolphins

 The Porpoise and Sonar (1961) project was not only important in finding that porpoises made sounds, but that the findings were seen as having "a bearing on national defense, as a means of improving Navy sonar for echo ranging of the porpoise is superior in many respects to the best that man has yet been able to develop …"

 Kellogg went beyond purely navigational questions.
 He tested the discriminative capacity of the dolphins using a choice-discrimination task.
 The dolphin, named Paddy, quickly learned to go directly to the spot where the larger fish was located.
 Kellogg concluded that Paddy was discriminating size via echolocation.
-With typical Kellogg scientific rigor, he conducted additional experiments to support this conclusion and to rule out "possible involvement of other sense modalities" (p.
-475).
+With typical Kellogg scientific rigor, he conducted additional experiments to support this conclusion and to rule out "possible involvement of other sense modalities".
 To rule out vision, Paddy was presented with fish at each location but one was behind clear glass.
 If the dolphin was using vision, it would have swum toward the obstructed fish.
 In 202 test trials, Paddy committed zero errors and got faster from trial to trial, suggesting the use of echolocation.

 In testing problem-solving ability transfer tests of previously learned discriminations were used.
 Paddy performed flawlessly on 71% of the transfer problems, providing evidence that dolphins are capable of generalizing previously learned visual problems to solve new problems.
 While continuing to test Paddy, Kellogg and his colleague Rice found a difference in her responding when presenting a stimulus in the air versus in the water.
 Of 25 pairs of stimuli presented under water, Paddy was correct 84% of the time.
 Of the pairs presented above the water, Paddy was never correct except when she had discriminated the pair under water previously.
 Wondering what might be wrong, Kellogg decided to see the set-up from Paddy's point of view.
 July 14, 1962, Kellogg wrote: